February 12 - February 15

 Capital requires each applicant to submit official ACT or SAT scores.
 Your scores can be submitted on an official copy of your high school transcript mailed by your guidance counselor or sent directly from ACT or SAT.
 Our ACT code number is 3242, and our SAT code number is 1099 when you are filling out your registration forms.

-Tip: Send all of test results to Capital even if they aren’t your best.
+Tip: Send all of test results to Capital.
 We “superscore” your tests by taking your best sub-scores across multiple tests and averaging them together to create the best score possible for you.
 We will do this automatically as long as you send us copies of all of your test scores.
 We will always use the very highest result possible for both your admission decision and scholarship offer!

 We carefully evaluate the high school record of each applicant, including review of your cumulative high school GPA and your course curriculum.
 After you send your Capital application, be sure your guidance counselor is mailing a copy of your official transcript in a sealed envelope to Capital.
 The main college preparatory courses we are looking for are as follows: